iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

   [lxc]: https://linuxcontainers.org/
   [singularity]: https://sylabs.io/singularity/

-The actual motivation was (quite) a bit different, though, as I am the TA of *Operating Systems (H)* this semester, and I want to inject a spirit of innovation into the course labs, so I worked this out very early.
+The actual motivation was (quite) a bit different, though, as I was a TA of *Operating Systems (H)* in Spring 2020, and I wanted to bring a wave of innovation into the course labs, so I worked this out very early.

-The contents in this article are listed in the Table of Contents on the right (if you're on a computer) or at the top of this page (if you're on a mobile).
-The GitHub repository containing my implementation and the original lab documents (which is also written primarily by me, in Chinese) are linked under the title.
+The contents in this article are listed in the Table of Contents <span class="wide-only">on the right</span><span class="nonwide-only">at the top of this page</span>.
+My implementation in my GitHub repository and the original lab documents (which is also written primarily by me, in Chinese) are linked right above.

-My test environment is Ubuntu 18.04 LTS (Kernel 5.3) and 20.04 LTS (Kernel 5.4).
+My test environment is Ubuntu 18.04 LTS (Kernel 5.3, HWE 18.04).
 In case of any difference, you can consult Google for details.

-In case you want to find out the exact system calls involved in a command-line tool, [`strace`][strace] is your friend.
+If you want to find out the exact system calls involved in a command-line tool, [`strace`][strace] is your friend.

   [strace]: https://strace.io/

 <div class="notice--warning" markdown="1">
-#### <i class="fas fa-exclamation-triangle"></i> Code samples has a different license than this article
+#### <i class="fas fa-exclamation-triangle"></i> Code samples have a different license than this article
 {: .no_toc }

 While this article is licensed under the CC BY-SA 4.0 license, code samples and snippets are taken from the GitHub repository, which is licensed under [the GPL-3.0 license](https://github.com/iBug/iSpawn/blob/master/LICENSE).
 </div>

 ## Experimenting with isolation {#experimenting}

+Before we jump straight to writing code, let's warm ourselves up by playing with an existing, minimal container implementation, to get a better idea of our target.

 ### Preparing the root filesystem {#rootfs}